Indian National Congress (Requisitionists): Decline and legacy

 Indira made the party into her own puppet organisation while economic malaise and unemployment started deepening.
 Suppression of railway strikes in 1974 led to fall in working-class support.
 Centralisation of power and increasing influence of business magnates (which led to more corruption) stoked protests in states like Gujarat and Bihar.

 Sycophantic party leaders who promoted Indira Gandhi's cult of personality further contributed to the rot in leadership.
 The regime reached its absolute nadir with the disqualification of Indira and the subsequent proclamation of Emergency.

 Leaders like Jagjivan Ram and Hemvati Nandan Bahuguna left the party as the Emergency became unpopular.
 Both went on to form Congress for Democracy on February 2, 1977, which eventually merged with Janata Party.
 In July 1977, Karnataka CM Devaraj Urs resigned and formed Congress (U).

 The party was voted out of from power after the emergency was lifted and elections were conducted in 1977.

+Indian National Congress (Indira)

-Later, in 1978, following more leaders like Nandini Satapathy, criticising the Emergency-era abuses, resigned from party & Indira's nominee K. Brahmananda Reddy being challenged by Siddhartha Shankar Ray for the post of party president, Indira Gandhi broke away from the Congress (R) to form the Congress (Indira).
+In 1978, following the resignation of several leaders such as Nandini Satapathy, who criticised abuses during the Emergency, and amid internal contestation between Indira Gandhi’s nominee K. Brahmananda Reddy and Siddhartha Shankar Ray for the post of party president, Indira Gandhi broke away from Congress (R) to form Congress (Indira).

-After 1996, Congress (I) dropped the suffix Indira from its name, while Congress (O) had merged with right-wing parties like the Bharatiya Jana Sangh to form the Janata Party.
+Ahead of the 1996 general election, Congress (I) dropped the suffix “Indira” from its registered name.
+Meanwhile, Congress (O) had earlier merged with parties such as the Bharatiya Jana Sangh and others to form the Janata Party, a broad anti-Congress nationalist political formation.